bhokansonfasig/pyrex/docs/usage.rst

     import scipy.fftpack
     import pyrex

-All of the following examples can also be found (and quickly run) in the Code Examples python notebook.
+All of the following examples can also be found (and quickly run) in the Code Examples python notebook found in the examples directory.